Tomographer/tomographer/README.txt

     > tomorun --help

+Data is read from a file in MATLAB format (see option --data-file-name), and several options control which figure of merit to calculate as well as the parameters and behavior of the random walk.

+As `tomorun` is running, you may query on its progress by hitting CTRL-C (Linux/Mac OS X).
+If you want to interrupt `tomorun` and quit the current task, hit CTRL-C twice in short succession.

-It is often more convenient to make `tomorun` read its options from a configuration file:
+Also, it is often more convenient to make `tomorun` read its options from a configuration file:

     > tomorun --config myconfigfile